 For the second offense within 10 years, mandatory jail time of at least five days (and up to six months), a fine of \$350 to \$1,100, the penalty assessment, driver improvement surcharge and license revocation of 12-18 months, the alcohol assessment and compliance with treatment recommendation, six points on your driving record, restitution, and a court order for an ignition interlock device for a minimum of one year up to 18 months.
+The Safe Streets program, replacing some jail time with treatment program participation, may also be available.

 For the third offense, the mandatory jail time is a minimum of 45 days and a maximum of one year, the fine is \$600 to \$2,000, the license revocation is two to three years, and your vehicle must be equipped with an ignition interlock for up to three years.
-The other penalties are the same.
+The other penalties are the same, including the Safe Streets program.
 The minimum and maximum fines are increased for higher alcohol concentration levels.